 Personally, this is one of the benefits I really want to take advantage of off online gaming.
 Of course, playing online games all day is destructive.
 However, I believe it won’t hurt to do this during our study or work breaks to recharge ourselves.

-For this purpose, I always play the Adventure Time Frosty Fight online game which I recently discovered.
-This is a simple yet logic-driven yet no-pressure game that’s quite enjoyable to play during breaks.
+For this purpose, I always play the Adventure Time Frosty Fight online game I recently discovered.
+This us a simple yet logic-driven yet no-pressure game that’s quite enjoyable to play during breaks.

 #2 — Enhanced multi-tasking skills